EstiTw/EstiTw/README.md

 - 🔭 I’m currently working on the new encrypted system of [The Capsule](https://capsuleai.co.il/) for detecting serial attackers

-- 🌱 I’m currently learning **React**
+- 🌱 I’m currently learning **Redux**

 - 💬 Ask me about **JavaScript & React**

-- 🥅 2022 Goals: Contribute more to open source projects
+- 🥅 2023 Goals: Contribute more to open source projects

 - 📫 Feel free to contact me: **estitwitowork@gmail.com**